 • For non-urgent crime call 101.
 This will put you in touch with your local police station

 Overall, London is a safe city to live in.
-As long as you use the usual precautions you would in any big city, your chances of being a victim of crime are generally low.
+If you use the usual precautions as you would in any big city, your chances of being a victim of crime are generally low.

-If you’re looking for a safe place to stay whilst you study in London, our student accommodation has 24-hour security, so you can be confident that your student home will be safe and secure.
+If you’re looking for a safe place to stay whilst you study in London, our student accommodation in Camden Town and Kentish Town has 24-hour security, so you can be confident that your student home will be safe and secure.

 Check out our London student accommodation or get in touch for details.